 You should set a quit date -- the day when you will quit smoking and start to break free of your tobacco addiction.

 Then, consider visiting your doctor before the quit date.
-She can give you practical advice and let you know if any tobacco replacement or medication would help.
+They can give you practical advice and let you know if any tobacco replacement or medication would help.

 What if I’ve Tried Before?